-However, the more I learned about self-publishing, the more and more options came up and after a steep learning curve, I settled on the following strategy:
+The more I learned about self-publishing, the more and more options came up and after a steep learning curve, I settled on writing and producing my books using VELLUM.

 - Buy your own ISBNs through Bowker so that you own and control them.